 What happens at intake?

-Some services will have waiting lists at any given time.
+Any MCS program may have a waiting list at any given time.
 Intake workers will give you up-to-date information regarding waiting lists when you contact us.

 The length of time you will be on a waiting list varies depending on program demand and time of day.
 Gambler’s Help evening appointments are always in higher demand.
-It helps us to see you quicker if you give us several available times, for example lunchtimes or evenings.
+It helps us to see you sooner if you can give us a range of available times.

-What happens after I am on the waiting list?
+What happens when I am on a waiting list?

-Intake workers will arrange to check in with you every two weeks to let you know how wait times are progressing, and can explore alternative support options in the meantime.
+While you are on an MCS waiting list, intake workers will check in with you every two weeks to let you know how wait times are progressing, and can explore alternative support options in the meantime.

 When a counsellor becomes available at the time you have nominated, you will be contacted by phone or SMS with an offer of an appointment.